 Is The Likert Scale Quantitative or Qualitative?

-Although the questions used in the Likert Scale are of an open-ended nature, the data that is collected is done so on a scale, making it qualitative.
+Although the questions used in the Likert Scale are open-ended, the data collected is done on a scale, making it qualitative.

 The Likert Scale Example

-Maybe you’ve seen this kind of question on a personality quiz.
+Maybe you’ve seen this kind of answer sheet on a personality quiz.
 Or on a survey at work about how important certain issues are to you.
-But at some point in time, we’ve all taken a survey or quiz that includes this type of question.
+But at some point, we’ve all taken a survey or quiz that includes this type of question.
+This is an example of answer options to a question that uses the Likert Scale.

-Did you know that this is called Likert Scale? and was conducted specifically to measure specific data.
+Did you know this is called the Likert Scale and was conducted to measure specific data?

 How the Likert Scale is Set Up